For the purposes of this rule, "owner

 independently audited year-end financial statements for the latest fiscal year,

-independent, certified public accountant or auditor of state
+an independent, certified public accountant or auditor of state.

-auditor of state has compared the data which the letter from the chief
+accountant or auditor of state has compared the data which

-financial officer specifies as having been derived from the independently
+from the chief financial officer specifies as having been derived from the

-public account or auditor of the state states that
+procedures report, the independent certified public account or auditor of the

 (6) After the initial submission of the items